 Christine Widdall MPAGB EFIAP FBPE

+I was brought up taking pictures and learned how to process them in the darkroom from the age of about 5, but embraced digital technology in the 1990s.
 Photography is as familiar as sleeping and eating…in fact I seem to do much more photography related things than I do sleeping and eating these days!
-I am never happier than when I’m pressing the shutter button, unless it’s being in front of the computer and editing images.
+I am never happier than when I’m pressing the shutter button, unless it’s being in front of the computer, editing images.

-My aim is very simple and straightforward – to try to capture places, people and moments in time and make them as beautiful and interesting as possible.
+My aim is very simple – to try to capture places, people and moments in time and make them as beautiful and interesting as possible.
 Some of my images are “competition” pictures, others just an expression of my enjoyment of a day, an area or a subject.

 Photographic Qualifications and Distinctions

-Initially a hobby, photography has now become a major part of my life, as an exhibitor and judge.
+Initially a hobby, photography has now become a major part of my life, as a lecturer, exhibitor and judge.
+In 2011, I was accepted as one of about 20 Lecturers in the UK who are supported by PermaJet.
 I was appointed to the Photographic Alliance judges list and greatly enjoy judging at national and international level, throughout the UK and have been very fortunate to have also been invited to judge in France, Belgium and Malta, where I have found working with judges of other nationalities to be educating and enjoyable.